How to speak better

 How can we improve it?

 Again, this is where a teacher can really help.
 It’s hard to hear yourself and to identify the areas you need to improve, but a good teacher will do this for you.
 Another trick is to record yourself.
 Listen to the way you stress words and sentences and compare this to speech you hear on the television, in podcasts or from friends.
-With a bit pf practice you will start to notice speaking patterns more and become more conscious of how to improve your own.
+With a bit of practice, you will start to notice speaking patterns more and become more conscious of how to improve your own.

 If you're interested in improving your English, get in touch.
 I'm happy to chat, free of charge, and discuss how I can help.